Car Import Calculator: Calculate Shipping and Tax Costs Easily

 Import duty is a tax.
 The tax is collected on tariffs and some exports.
 A country’s customs authority collects these taxes.
 The value of the imported goods will often dictate the duty owed for bringing them into a country.

-You may also hear these referred to as a customs duty, tariff, customs tariff, import tax, or import tariff.
+You may also hear these referred to as customs duty, tariff, customs tariff, import tax, or import tariff.

 What Happens When my HS Codes are Incorrect?